ishswar/katacoda-scenarios/cka-cluster-with-kind/step1.md

 ## Install kind (latest release)

-We will create a single master/node kubernetes cluster using kubeadm (version: 1.19)
+First lets install latest version of Kind - so we can use it to create kubernetes cluster

 `./install_kind.sh`{{execute}}